15 Things Every Best Food Product Website Must Have

 4. Individual Recipe Page

 No matter the cooking experience of the consumer, everyone loves to be inspired by a recipe and it’s always easier to show how to use a food product if the recipe is clear, and photos look amazing.
+Recipe pages should also highlight the taste and sensory experience of the dish, helping users imagine the flavors and enjoyment they can expect.

 Your recipe pages are a great location to also feature any partnerships with a celebrity chef who can showcase your food products.
 The celebrity chef could create the recipe and inspire potential customers and promote the product to their fan base.
 A video for each recipe is also highly recommended, as they can help consumers learn how to properly use your product.